 Reportedly, Jerry Seinfeld turned down more than $100 million – or $5 million per episode – to do just one more season of his sitcom.
 He didn't need to.
 Even today, Jerry Seinfeld would never have to perform another stand up set, ride around in cars with other comics getting coffee, or develop another television show as long as he lives and he'd still make millions each and every year.
 THAT is the staying power of his eponymous creation Seinfeld.

 Let's take a look at how much each cast member made off Seinfeld.

 In 1989, Jerry Seinfeld and Larry David got together to create a pilot for NBC called The Seinfeld Chronicles.
 It was obviously renamed Seinfeld and ran for nine seasons and 180 episodes.
 It is one of the most successful shows in syndication history as well, generating more than $4 billion to-date.

-When you add it all up, Jerry earned just under $60 million in salary alone.
+When you add it all up, Jerry earned roughly $60 million in salary alone from "Seinfeld".
 Roughly the same as around $100 million after adjusting for inflation.